Daredevil (TV series): Critical response

-The review aggregation website Rotten Tomatoes reported a 99% approval rating for the first season, based on 74 reviews, with an average rating of 8.1/10.
+The review aggregation website Rotten Tomatoes reported a 99% approval rating for the first season, based on 72 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "With tight adherence to its source material's history, high production quality, and a no-nonsense dramatic flair, Daredevil excels as an effective superhero origin story, a gritty procedural, and an exciting action adventure."
 Metacritic, which uses a weighted average, assigned a score of 75 out of 100, based on 22 critics, indicating "generally favorable reviews".

-The second season has an 81% approval rating on Rotten Tomatoes, based on 58 reviews, with an average rating of 7.1/10.
+The second season has an 81% approval rating on Rotten Tomatoes, based on 57 reviews, with an average rating of 7.1/10.
 The site's critical consensus reads, "Bolstered by some impressive action, Daredevil keeps its footing in season two, even if its new adversaries can't quite fill the void left by Wilson Fisk."
 On Metacritic, it has a score of 68 out of 100, based on 13 critics, indicating "generally favorable reviews".

-The third season has a 97% approval rating on Rotten Tomatoes, based on 65 reviews, with an average rating of 8.1/10.
+The third season has a 97% approval rating on Rotten Tomatoes, based on 67 reviews, with an average rating of 8.1/10.
 The site's critical consensus reads, "The Man with No Fear returns to top form with a third season that begins tediously slow but gradually generates comic book thrills, immeasurably helped by the welcome return of Vincent D'Onofrio's menacing Kingpin."
 On Metacritic, it has a score of 71 out of 100, based on 6 critics, indicating "generally favorable reviews".

+In 2026, Casey Loving at TheWrap ranked the series' hallway fight scenes with the season three sequence as the best, followed by the sequences in season one and then season two.
+He believed it was "fascinating" that each sequence reflected the respective strengths and weaknesses of each season, concluding that each season was "only as good as its hallway fight".
+Loving said the season three sequence was "nothing short of magic, a fight scene with gripping choreography that tells a complete story from beginning to end" and "a total technical achievement".
+For the season one sequence, Loving noted how it helped "forever define the visual language" of the character, given all the subsequent live-action appearances of Daredevil have featured a continuous shot fight.
+While the second season sequence "[ups] the ante" from the first season, Loving was disappointed it used editing stitches to make it a single shot and felt the camerawork was "too claustrophobic" and Murdock did not exhibit the same level of "scrappiness" seen in the other two sequences.